PBirley/DataSight/README.md

 # DataSight
 DataSight is a platform that detects, tracks, and infers individuals' age and gender in real-time for data collection and visualisation in industries such as retail.
+I'm in the process of migrating the backend to python with flask to make it possible to have an unlimited number of 'camera nodes' linked to an account distrubted on external devices.

 ## Features
 - Real-time data visualization with Full-Stack Application